Academic Catalog and Handbooks

 Attributes: Global Language Proficiency, Thematic Focus - Justice

 This course integrates language and content learning through the analysis of selected short films.
-We will approach these topics from both cultural and linguistic points of view.
-This course aims to consolidate and extend students’ existing language skills, providing them with a solid understanding of Spanish culture and it places special emphasis on conversational and speaking fluency, grammatical accuracy, and vocabulary acquisition.
+We will approach these topics from both a cultural and a linguistic point of view.
+This course aims to consolidate and extend students’ existing language skills, providing them with a solid understanding of Spanish culture and it places special emphasis on conversational and speaking fluency, grammatical accuracy and vocabulary acquisition.
 These short films provide the base for various activities and debates that will help students develop their listening, speaking, writing, reading and interacting skills, as well as their ability to describe analyze, and reflect upon other cultural manifestations.
-All the topics will be centered into the idea of social justice.

 Prerequisites: You must take HISP 230 prior to taking HISP 273B.
 You must take INTG 100 or 205 prior to taking a Thematic Focus Course.
 You must take a Cultural and Social Difference: Identity (CI) course prior to or at the same time as Thematic Focus Courses.